Janet-Cajavilca/Excel-Parental-Leave-Analysis/README.md

 ## Grateful for Your Review

-Dear reviewers and visitors,

 I want to express my heartfelt gratitude to all those who have taken the time to review my project.
-As this is my first endeavor to showcase my data analytics skills, your interest and feedback mean a lot to me.
 I created this project with the aim of learning and improving my abilities as a data analyst.
 It has been a rewarding experience for me to analyze and present insights on parental leave policies using Excel.
 However, I acknowledge that there might be areas for improvement, and I welcome any constructive feedback you may have.

-Warm regards,

-Janet